bazelbuild/bazel-blog/_posts/2019-06-06-Bazel-Semantic-Versioning.md

 in releases [0.28](https://github.com/bazelbuild/bazel/issues/8571) (July 2019)
 and [0.29](https://github.com/bazelbuild/bazel/issues/8572) (August 2019).

-The September 2019 release will be the[Bazel 1.0](https://github.com/bazelbuild/bazel/issues/8573) release.
+The September 2019 release will be the [Bazel 1.0](https://github.com/bazelbuild/bazel/issues/8573) release.
 After that release, we'll continue following [semantic versioning](https://semver.org/) in naming Bazel releases: 1.x releases will be backwards-compatible with Bazel 1.0.
 We'll continue to publish minor releases of Bazel every month, cutting from GitHub HEAD.